 Sarek is currently in Europe for a semester abroad while earning credit for his Master of Music in Percussion Performance degree from the University of Urbino in Urbino, Italy as a graduate research assistant for UTSA's Graduate Advisor of Record, Dr. Drew Stephen.
 After this semester, he will be completing the remainder of his M.M. degree at the University of Western Ontario in London, Canada in the Fall of 2016 on a full academic scholarship.
 He has also recently been accepted into the So Percussion Summer Institute workshop held at Princeton University in New Jersey where he will collaborate and perform new compositions from upcoming American composers.

-Jacob has taught percussion private lessons in the Katy-Houston area since 2012 and has worked with schools such as James E. Taylor HS, Katy HS, McMeans JH, Sartartia MS, Cy-Fair HS, Alief-Elsik HS and various other schools through summer percussion camps.
+As a teacher, Jacob has taught percussion private lessons in the Katy-Houston area since 2012 and has worked with schools such as James E. Taylor HS, Katy HS, McMeans JH, Sartartia MS, Cy-Fair HS, Alief-Elsik HS and various other schools through summer percussion camps.
 Additionally, Jacob spent a semester teaching at Beck Junior High School and Morton Ranch High School.

 Zach Gutierrez is a percussionist and educator from Houston, Texas.
 In addition to performing and teaching, he serves as the Executive Director of Space City Performing Arts.